 SOC 371 Deviant Behavior (A).
 Prerequisite: SOC 100.
 Examines classical and contemporary theories of deviant behavior, the extent of criminal and deviant behavior in modern society, and analysis of various approaches to controlling deviant behavior.
 3 Cr.

-SOC 374 Sociology of Human Rights (A).
+SOC 374 Sociology of Human Rights (A,I).
+Prerequisite: SOC 100.
 This course looks at the history, theories, and central institutions of the modern human rights regime to understand key issues such as universality, the right to life, free speech, humanitarian intervention, war, genocide, human rights activism, globalization, and states of emergency.
 In addition, it examines how human rights norms change and analyzes some of the challenges of contemporary human rights advocacy.
 3 Cr.

 SOC 380 Community and Social Change (A).
 Prerequisite: SOC 100.
 Examines classic and contemporary conceptions of community and social networks, their forms and impacts.
 Explores how social relations shape the multiple origins, dynamics and outcomes of social movements and other drivers of social change.
 3 Cr.
 Fall.

 SOC 390 Career Exploration in Sociology (B).
-Cross-listed as BCE 361.
 Brockport Career Exploration Course (BCEC) in Sociology is a one-semester elective course that encourages sophomores, juniors and seniors to investigate a career through placement in an area human service agency, government office or class room.
 Allows students to work under the guidance of an immediate supervisor and a college faculty sponsor, and participate in workshops through the Office of Career Services.
 Credit Varies.
 1-6 Cr.

 SOC 395 General Topics in Sociology (A).
 Prerequisite: SOC 100.
 To be defined by the instructor in accordance with the specific topic to be covered that semester.
 May be repeated, but under another topic area in Sociology.
 Additional information may be obtained from the department.
 1-6 Cr.